-In 2018 Warakirri College introduced a School Developed course called Living Independently which was specially written to address the needs of our students.
+In 2019 Warakirri College continued to deliver a School Developed course called Living Independently which was specially written to address the needs of our students.
 Teachers noted that the high level of social disadvantage resulted in students needing explicit teaching on a variety of topics that many more privileged young people would learn from their parents.